Built-in Plugin

 fromText

-- Other events: Extract from the latest commit log.
+- Other events: Retrieve from the commit log of the latest commit.

-- groupName/repoName#issueID: Represents a cross-repository (other repository) issue.
-For example, test/test#123 represents issue with ID 123 in the test/test repository.
+: Represents an issue across repositories.
+For example, test/test#123 represents issue ID 123 in the test/test repository.

-in the commit log body.
-Here are the command line methods:
+in the body of the commit log.
+Here are two command-line methods:

 - Method 1: Use